Research Article |

 The Czech traveller, botanist and plantsman, Benedikt Roezl is known largely for the immense quantity of orchids that he collected in Mexico and in various countries of South America.
 He started his horticultural career in 1836 in the garden of Tetschen [Děčín] Castle, the home of Leopold Graf von Thun und Hohenstein in Bohemia (Czech Republic), then later worked for Louis Van Houtte in Gentbrugge (Belgium) in 1846 where he became the new chef de culture of Van Houtte’s école d’horticulture de Gand (Ghent).

-Roezl collected in North America on his extended route across the USA in 1869 while travelling to California from New York, via St Louis, Chicago, Omaha, Cheyenne and Truckee (Mabberley 1985: 452).
-Roezl wrote a report of his Californian journey, including the discovery of L. humboldtii and sent it to Eduard Ortgies, Superintendent of the University of Zurich Botanic Garden and Roezl’s de facto agent, who published the account in “Gartenflora” (Ortgies 1871: 108).
-In it, Roezl wrote (translated from the German):
+Roezl collected in North America on his extended route across the USA in 1869 while travelling to California from New York, via St Louis, Chicago, Omaha, Cheyenne and Truckee (

 Ortgies added a footnote stating that Herr.
-Leichtlin handled the purchase and import of the lily whose flowers were noticeably long-lived (Ortgies 1871: 108).
-The Dr. Tiling mentioned by Roezl must have been the physician and botanist Heinrich Sylvester Theodor Tiling (1818–1871).
+Leichtlin handled the purchase and import of the lily whose flowers were noticeably long-lived (

 Roezl’s discovery of this new species would therefore have been on 6 May 1869 although he never published a validating description of his new lily.

 The French botanist, Pierre Etienne Simon Duchartre, was one of the founders of the Société Botanique de France in 1854.
 From a young age he had been fascinated by the morphology of the genus Lilium and, in particular, its bulb structure.
 He wrote extensively on the species that were cultivated in the garden of the bulb connoisseur Max Leichtlin in Karlsruhe.
 His articles, each entitled “Observations sur le Genre Lis”, appeared in nine separate instalments in the French “Journal de la Société Impériale et Centrale d’Horticulture de France” Ser.
 2 in vols.
-4 and 5 (Duchartre 1870; Duchartre 1871).
-In the seventh of these instalments, he wrote (translated from the French):
+4 and 5 (

 Duchartre added that on 14 May 1870 Leichtlin had written a letter to him informing him that B. Roezl had found the plant at Devil’s Gate, in a ravine that ran alongside the Pacific Railroad next to a river with many rapids, before arriving at Wintah Station from where the train goes on to Mormon City.
 This misleading information, imparted second hand from Roezl via Leichtlin, has been the source of much confusion and is discussed below under the heading The Utah Mystery.

-Duchartre also added that the description he is providing was based on two young and rather meagre specimens which he owed to the kindness of his great friend M. Leichtlin and explained that his friend Leichtlin had witnessed the species come into flower for the first time in the month of July 1870 (Duchartre 1871: 95).
-Finally, Duchartre provided a comprehensive Latin description and diagnosis in the firm belief that, judging from his earlier correspondence with Leichtlin, the plant known as “Lilium humboldtii Roezl et Leichtlin in litt.” had not yet been formally described.
-He added after the description:
+Duchartre also added that the description he is providing was based on two young and rather meagre specimens which he owed to the kindness of his great friend M. Leichtlin and explained that his friend Leichtlin had witnessed the species come into flower for the first time in the month of July 1870 (

-Duchartre had maintained a long correspondence with Max Leichtlin (see below) in Karlsruhe [formerly Carlsruhe], also with J. H. Krelage in Haarlem and with the great nurseryman Louis Van Houtte in Gentbrugge (Duchartre 1873a: 2).
-Two years after his informative paper on L. humboldtii (Duchartre 1871), he repeated the salient extracts from that paper in a separate article that he wrote for Van Houtte’s journal “Flore des Serres”.
-A coloured plate (see Fig. 2) of a plant that had been cultivated in Van Houtte’s garden was included (Duchartre 1873b t.
-879).
+Duchartre had maintained a long correspondence with Max Leichtlin (see below) in Karlsruhe [formerly Carlsruhe], also with J. H. Krelage in Haarlem and with the great nurseryman Louis Van Houtte in Gentbrugge (

 Amongst Duchartre’s correspondence, now kept in the Lenhardt Library of the Chicago Botanic Garden, is a handwritten note on L. humboldtii including a sketch by him of the bulb, which showed Duchartre’s particular interest in bulb diversity within the genus.
 The note simply says (translated from the French):